jo-fleck/Taxsim.jl/README.md

 1. **Input Error** Adjust `df` so it meets the required column types and names.
 2. **Connection Error** Indicates that `taxsim32` cannot connect to the TAXSIM server.
 Try a different connection option.
 If this does not help, check your internet and network settings and contact your network administrator - you're probably behind a restrictive firewall.
 3. **Server Error** Forwarded from the TAXSIM server.
 Either a faulty `df` passed the input tests or TAXSIM cannot compute the tax variables for some other reason (which the error message hopefully helps to identify).

+Please file an issue if you experience problems with large input data frames (server non-response, truncated return data frames, etc).

 ### Scheduled Updates